Josh Wheeler (politician): Media appearances

+During a February 2026 session of Idaho's House Business Committee, Wheeler as the panel's acting chair allowed far-right provocateur David Pettinger, dressed in brownface, to testify despite multiple objections from other committee members.
+Wheeler was noted to have "smirked" at the racist display.

 Personal life

 Wheeler is married to Dr. Laramie Wheeler, a practicing physician.
 They have six children.
 Their son Han died in 2018 from a brain tumor.
 Prior to his legislative service, Wheeler was elected to the Ammon City Council in 2019.